eschubert1/ReducedRank/README.md

    for this project is not yet available as a Julia package, and thus needs to be built locally.
 Placing EstimatingEquationsRegression.jl two parent directories above matches the path saved in this project's Manifest.toml and should minimize complications with building the package.
-4) Navigate to the directory in step 1.
+4) Navigate to the ReducedRank directory cloned in step 1.
 5) Run Julia by typing `julia` into the command line
 6) Press `]` to open Julia's package manager.
 First type `activate .` to activate a project in the current directory, and then type `instantiate` to activate the virtual environment